10 Typical English Things To do In London

 So see if there’s a match happening in a stadium near you, else head to a pub to watch the game over a pint or two.
 The energy is contagious, and I can tell you that this is going to be the highlight of your London visit.

-The British truly love and respect the Royal Family, and when in London, you can’t help but notice that.
+The British have a deep-rooted admiration for the Royal Family, and when in London, you can’t help but notice that.
+The influence of the monarchy is evident in everything from regal statues to souvenir shops packed with King Charles-themed tea towels.

-The closest you can get to witnessing the pageantry and pomp of the royal lineage is by attending the ceremony of changing of the Queen’s Guard.
-The soldiers on active duty, dressed in red tunics and bearskin caps, pass on the Guard to the new set, amidst upbeat music and precision drills.
+The closest you can get to witnessing the pageantry and pomp of the royal lineage is by attending the ceremony of changing of the King’s Guard.
+The soldiers on active duty, dressed in red tunics and bearskin caps, pass on the Guard to the new set, amidst lively military music and precision drills.

 Best part: The ceremony is free to watch!
-It takes place on Mondays, Wednesdays, Fridays and Sundays at 11 am.
-It is advisable, though, to get to the venue latest by 10:15 am to get a good spot.
+It takes place at 11:00 AM on Mondays, Wednesdays, Fridays and Sundays.
+It is advisable, though, to get to the venue latest by 10:15 am to get a good spot, as the crowds can get rather thick.

 This post might contain affiliate links.
 My full disclosure and privacy policy is really boring, but you can read it here.